karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 Showing App Usage
 -----------------

-.. http:get:: /1.0/{account}/app/{resource}/usage
+.. http:get:: /1.0/{account}/app/{resource}/usage/

     Retrieve the usage statistics for an app.
 With no parameter given, the request will return short usage stats for the current month.

-    :param account: The name of a account.
+    :param account: The name of the account.
     :param resource: The name of the app.
     :query details: Can be `true`, to show a detailed listing.
     :query month: The month as a number from 1-12.
 Show stats for this month.
     :query year: The year as a number.
 Show stats for the month of that year.
     :status 200: Returns the usage stats.
-    :status 403: Request not permitted.

     **Example Request:**